by Benno Dörflinger

 The most important mine of the 15th and 16th centuries in the Todtnauer Revier was the Grube zum Gauch.
 In addition to citizens of Todtnau, Freiburg and Basel owned the abbot of SI.
 Blasien and even the bishop of Brixen, in South Tyrol, shares in this mine.
 Emperor Maximilian I, who was a great patron of mining, issued his own regulations for this pit.
 In 1 the Gauch trades donated a magnificent stained glass window for the Freiburg Minster.

-A remarkable technical feature of the Gauch mine was a water wheel, which was supplied with water by two long, artificially constructed canals.
-With the help of this wheel, the ore was extracted from the deepest shaft.
-Today's Todtnauberg district of Radschert still has the old word "Radschacht" in its name.
+As a remarkable technical facility, the Gauch pit had a water wheel that was supplied with water from two long, artificial canals.
+With the help of this wheel the ore was extracted from the deepest shaft.
+Today's Todtnauberg district of Radschert still contains the old word “Radschacht” in its name.

 In order to be able to mine the ore at an even greater depth, a 1 km long hereditary tunnel was built below Aftersteg.
 Clewi Wölfle was commissioned in 6 to measure this tunnel.
 This is the first mention of a Markscheider in the Black Forest.
 Since 1464, the city of Todtnau has drawn part of its drinking water from this former silver mine.
 Other important mines were located in Brandenberg, on the Silberberg, in Fahl and on the Rotenbach near the Feldberg summit.